paimanbandi/happy-birthday-api/README.md

 - Redis

 ## Setup
-- Create .env file in the root of project
+- Rename `.env.example` file to `.env` adjust the value of environment variables with your setup
-- Put environtment variables in the .env.example to the .env file

 ## Installation